hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 Run `terraform init`.

-The init command will offer to migrate the previous state to a new TFE workspace.
+The init command will offer to migrate the previous state to a new Terraform Cloud workspace.
 The prompt usually looks like this:

 ```
 Do you want to copy existing state to the new backend?